duerrfk/BlueIMU/README.md

 ## Flashing the Raw Transmitter Software

-In folder `src/transmitter-raw` you find the raw transmitter software, which programs the BlueIMU to transmit raw measurements from the 3 axis accelerometer and 3 axis gyroscope of the MPU6050 IMU via Bluetooth serial profile (SPP).
-This software is implemented for the Arduino platform (tested with Arduino IDE 1.6.6) using the MPU6050 and I2C code by Jeff Rowberg.
+In folder `src/transmitter-raw` you find the raw transmitter software, which programs the BlueIMU to transmit raw measurements from the 3 axes accelerometer and 3 axes gyroscope of the MPU6050 IMU via Bluetooth serial profile (SPP).
+This software is implemented for the Arduino platform (tested with Arduino IDE 1.6.6) using the MPU6050 and I2C libraries by Jeff Rowberg.

 In folder `arduino_board_definition` you find the corresponding board definition for the Atmega328P MCU running at 7.3728 MHz.
 Copy this directory into the folder `hardware` in your Arduino sketchbook.